alsamitech/alsgm/README.md

 * GLFW Headers (if vulkan selected in config.h file)
 * GLU To interact with both OpenGL and X11. (if opengl selected in config.h file)
 * Pthread and `sys/` files (This makes alsgm POSIX-Exclusive)
-* While not a dependency, It is importnat to note that ALSGM uses a fork of ALSGM, Version 1.4 for networking
+* While not a dependency, It is important to note that ALSGM uses a fork of ALSGM, Version 1.4 for networking